 Does the price of your asset follow the price of gold exactly, or is it impacted by other factors as well?
 What kind of risks are associated with your investment?

 Like any asset class, gold investing comes with risk.
 Price volatility sends the price up and down just like stocks, although the price trends upward over time.
-Physical gold exposes investors exclusively to the natural volatility of the gold price, whereas strategies without physical allocation (gold miner stocks, some mutual funds, futures, and options) carry additional risks.
+Physical gold exposes investors exclusively to the natural volatility of the gold price, whereas strategies without physical allocation (gold mining stocks, some mutual funds, futures, and options) carry additional risks.

 These risks also introduce the potential for a higher reward, if you make good trading decisions.
 However, they quickly enter the realm of speculation.
-Some investors love to speculate on the gold price and use highly leveraged vehicles to maxamize returns.
+Some investors love to speculate on the gold price and use highly leveraged vehicles to maximize returns.
 However, it is important not to confuse these strategies with using gold as a savings vehicle.

 The tradeoff: Direct gold exposure means you own the risks associated with natural gold price volatility – nothing else.
 Direct exposure comes with a high premium.